pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

 ## Using Compliance-Ready Policies

-In this exercise, you'll learn how to
+In this exercise, you'll learn how to use compliance ready policies to ensure that your resources are compliant with common frameworks like PCI-DSS, ISO 27001, and others.

+TODO

 ## Server-Side Policy Enforcement

+In this exercise, you'll learn how to use Pulumi Cloud's server-side enforcement of Pulumi Policy as Code to enable continuous compliance at scale.

+TODO

 ## Discussion